 These actions will be provided to SED, EL, and Foster Youth with the belief that there will be increased attendance and decreased chronic absenteeism for all students as measured by Local and State Data.
 The MTSS Team will progress monitor implementation and support on a monthly basis.

-Action 3.18 is a revised action.
-The District's SRO retired from the Sheriff's Department, and was hired as the District's Campus/Attendance Supervisor to provide district wide oversite in coordination with the MTSS and PBIS teams to address student behavior including chronic attendance/truancy issues.
-This action is being revised from 2017-2020 LCAP and has been proven to be effective based on the reduction of the Chronically Absenteeism Rate.
-This district focus has been a concerted effort by the MTSS team, which includes the School Resource Officer and the data trends show the following:
+The District's Campus/Attendance Supervisor provides district wide oversite in coordination with the MTSS and PBIS teams to address student behavior including chronic attendance/truancy issues.
+This action has been proven to be effective based on the increase in the District Attendance Rate and the decrease in Chronic Absenteeism for Homeless, SED, and EL Students.
+This district focus has been a concerted effort by the MTSS team, which includes the Campus/Attendance Supervisor and the data trends show the following: